-This fact sheet lists the DHS Office of Infrastructure Protection (IP) suite of security preparation and preparedness resources and programs available to CFATS-covered facilities that may enhance facility security awareness and profile.
+This fact sheet lists the Cybersecurity and Infrastructure Security Agency's (CISA) suite of security preparation and preparedness resources and programs available that may enhance facility security awareness and profile.

 Cyber threats to government networks and other critical infrastructure are one of our Nation’s most pressing security challenges.
 Consequences from attacks threaten the safety and security of the homeland, our economic competitiveness, and our way of life.
 With the majority of critical infrastructure owned and operated by the private sector, securing cyberspace is only possible through close collaboration, what we described as a “Collective Defense” model of shared responsibility.